hu-macsy/lama_old/scai/lama/doc/Vector.rst

 Constructors
 ------------

-The general class Vector is an abstract class that can be used for generic algorithm formulation.
+The class ``Vector`` is an abstract class that can be used for generic algorithm formulation.
-For instantiating a vector variable you need to call the constructor of ``DenseVector``, a specific representation of a vector holding the full vector entries.
+For instantiating a vector variable you need to call the constructor of the templated class ``DenseVector``, a specific representation of a vector holding the full vector entries.

 For creating a new DenseVector you need two major things:
  * the size of the vector (number of elements)